 Once again the Southern Association All Stars won over Nashville 7-6 on July 17, 1957.
 It was the first All Star game held at the home park of the second-place club at the time of the game, as the Vols had lost their first-place standing which earned them as host.

 Before hosting rules or fan selection were implemented, choosing an All Star team was common place among sportswriters.
-Nashville’s Grantland Rice picked his own in August of 1910 for the Southern Association season when New Orleans would win that season’s pennant:
+Nashville’s Grantland Rice picked his own Southern Association elite team in the August 28, 1910 edition of the Nashville Tennessean.
+New Orleans would win that season’s pennant: